Skip to Main Site Navigation Skip to Content Skip to Footer

 Sara Claudio ’18

-Sara is an associate in the General Management Leadership Development (GMLD) program at Aetna.
+Sara is a strategic marketing manager at Aetna.
 She gained the full-time opportunity after working an Aetna internship as an Eastern student.
 “My internship helped to provide me with the corporate experience I needed in order to advance my career.”

 Jacqueline Kane ’09